Answering Islam - A Christian-Muslim dialog

 [Abu ‘Eisa said:] This Hadith is Hasan Gharib [from this route].

 According to the people of knowledge, the meaning of this Hadith is that the rewards of having recited them shall come.
 This is how some of the people of knowledge explained this Hadith and similar Ahadith regarding the coming of the rewards for reciting the Qur’an.
-And in the Hadith if An-Nawwas bin Sam‘an from the Prophet is what proves what they explained since the Prophet said: “And its people who acted according to it in the world.”
+And in the Hadith of An-Nawwas bin Sam‘an from the Prophet is what proves what they explained since the Prophet said: “And its people who acted according to it in the world.”
 So in this there is proof that it refers to the coming of the reward for the actions.

 Comments: